DmitriiPodgalo/POP/README.md

 ## Deafult dependencies
 It is require only python 3 and conda.
 All the work is done with command line.
 This project use GRCh37/hg19 human assembly.

+There are 3 sections:

+- INSTALL DEPENDENCIES - what to install before work,
+- DOWNLOAD - what to download before work,
+- LABORATORY JOURNAL - laboratory journal (pipeline).

 ## INSTALL DEPENDENCIES
 **Install VEP for command line:**